Luis-Silva44/stellar-radius-inference/README.md

 The pipeline was also tested against larger stellar samples, where common failure cases included missing catalogue matches, incomplete photometry, and inconsistent source identifiers.

-### <u>Statistical Modelling</u>
+### <u>SED Modelling</u>

-The processed photometric data are compared against synthetic stellar spectral energy distributions generated from a 3 dimensional grid of stellar atmosphere models, using Kurucz and Castelli stellar atmosphere atlas.
-The model is interpolated across effective temperature, metallicity and surface gravity, and results in a spectral energy distribution curve on the whole spectrum - a SED graph.
+The observed photometric data is compared against synthetic stellar spectral energy distributions generated from a 3 dimensional grid of stellar atmosphere models, using Kurucz and Castelli stellar atmosphere atlas.
+The model is interpolated across effective temperature, metallicity and surface gravity, and results on a spectrum wide model for energy distribution.

-The synthetic SED is then attenuated according to the estimated interstellar extinction and integrated through the relevant photometric filter transmission curves.
+The resulting model is then processed:
+1. Attenuated for interstellar extinction, according to published extinction laws and dust maps
+2. Integratted through the relevant photometric filter transmission functions, found in the *filters* folder of the repository
+3. Scaled according to distance and stellar radius
+4. Compared to the observed data

+This model therefore connects the observed multi-band photometry to the physical stellar radius.

 ### <u>Bayesian inference</u>